threefoldtech/demo-chains-js/README.md

 # Example key derivation for different chains

+This is a POC that gives a web interface where you login with TF Connect and it'll automatically create wallets on different chains for you.

 ## Chains

 This example will demonstrate account creation + showing balance for following chains: